zhaojanelle/portfolio-site/_projects/04-daikon.md

 </div>

 <img class="img-flex load-hidden" src="{{ site.baseurl }}/images/daikon-2.jpg" alt="Daikon restaurant logo variation"/>

+<p class="project-text">Daikon is the Japanese word for white radish, which is also the base of many of its dishes.
+The logo was inspired by the shape of the daikon and reflects the artisanal quality of restaurant.</p>

 <img class="img-flex load-hidden" src="{{ site.baseurl }}/images/daikon-3.jpg" alt="Daikon restaurant typography hierarchy"/>
 <img class="img-flex load-hidden" src="{{ site.baseurl }}/images/daikon-4.jpg" alt="Daikon restaurant business card design"/>

+<p class="project-text">Omakase is a Japanese tasting menu, whereby the chef chooses what is in season and pairs best together, giving the customer a complete experience.</p>

 <img class="img-flex load-hidden" src="{{ site.baseurl }}/images/daikon-5.jpg" alt="Daikon restaurant menu design"/>

+<p class="project-text">Seasonality is an important pillar of the Japanese culture, as it is to vegetarian cooking.
+The postcard design highlights some of the textures found in the four seasons.</p>

 <img class="img-flex load-hidden" src="{{ site.baseurl }}/images/daikon-6.jpg" alt="Daikon restaurant postcard design"/>
 <img class="img-flex load-hidden" src="{{ site.baseurl }}/images/daikon-7.jpg" alt="daikon restaurant stationery mockup"/>
 <img class="img-flex load-hidden" src="{{ site.baseurl }}/images/daikon-8.jpg" alt="daikon restaurant postcar mockup"/>